parisepigenetics/bibs/index.md

 ## How can we help you ?

+### Experimental design
+You're planning to run high-throughput omics experiments?
+Please come to discuss with us about the design of your experiment.
+We'll help you to choose the best technical approach, with appropriate depth, number of replications, controls.

 ### Answer specific questions
+Don't hesitate to pass by or to mail us about the problem you encounter while analysing your data.
+We'll try to answer directly or to put you in contact with a competent person.

 ### Proofreading of grant applications or articles
+You're not an expert in bioinformatics, but you're planning to use, or using, high-throughput data analysis?
+Before submitting your grant application or your article, an extra proofreading by a bioinformatician might be beneficial.
+Your manuscript will be kept confidential.
+Last-minute overnight proofreading request will not be accepted!

 ### Literature mining
+Not sure about which technology or bioinformatics tool is the most appropriate to answer your biological question?
+If the topic is new to us, we can review the literature to guide your choices.

 ### On-demand training
+You'd like to use a tool but you don't know how?
+We can guide you until you become autonomous.

+### Help to hire
+- Proofreading of job description
+- Candidate examination

 <br/>